-As the ammo and ammo components shortage continues, Cheaper Than Dirt has made all efforts to making as much ammunition available as possible at competitive prices.
-This means that we have continued to expand our line of ammunition manufacturers, many of these are smaller, American-based companies that you may have never heard of.
-As pressure on the big name brands builds to produce ammo for commercial and military use, these lesser-known brands are picking up the slack.
-What’s better is these ammo companies are using all American-made components, provide top-quality assurance, HPR even hand-inspects every round, and comes from owners and employees who are firearms enthusiasts.
-I’m sure that as soon as the word gets out, these American ammunition companies will be household names.
+As the ammo and ammo components shortage continues, Cheaper Than Dirt! has taken all efforts to make available as much ammunition as possible at competitive prices.
+That means we have continued to expand our line of ammunition manufacturers, and many are smaller, American-based companies of which you may never have heard.
+As pressure on the big name brands to produce ammo for commercial and military use builds, the lesser-known brands are picking up the slack.
+What is better is that those companies use all American-made components, provide top-quality assurance, hand-inspect every round and are run by owners and employees who are firearms enthusiasts.
+As soon as the word gets out, those American ammunition companies will be household names.

 A new US-based ammunition company is bound to take the shooting world by storm.
 Developing ammunition since 2009, High Precision Range (HPR) ammunition prides itself on using all American components.
-HPR uses a variety of bullets from leading providers like Hornady, X-Treme, and Berry’s.
-Located in Payson, Arizona each round is hand-inspected before packaging.
-Currently, HPR is producing .45 ACP, .223 Remington, .40 S&W, 9mm, .380 ACP, and 10mm rounds.
-Ryan Nicholas, HPR Sales Director tells me that .44 Magnum, .45 Colt, and .308 Winchester will follow soon.
+Located in Payson, Arizona, HPR uses a variety of bullets from leading providers, such as Hornady, X-Treme, and Berry’s.
+Each round is hand-inspected before packaging.
+Currently, HPR produces .45 ACP, .223 Remington, .40 S&W, 9mm, .380 ACP and 10mm rounds.
+HPR Sales Director Ryan Nicholas said .44 Magnum, .45 Colt and .308 Winchester soon will follow.

-HPR’s newest and innovative product is their 9mm EMCON round specifically made for suppressed weapons.
+HPR’s newest innovative product is a 9mm EMCON round specifically made for suppressed weapons.
 In development for a year, the 9mm EMCON is one of the quietest commercial rounds available.
-HPR worked with many different suppressor companies to get the components of the 9mm EMCON perfect to shoot out of your expensive can.
-Utilizing clean-burning powder, the 9mm EMCON will function accurately in your suppressed weapon.
-What is even more exciting is that Nicholas says the EMCON line is extending to include .223 Remington, .300 AAC Blackout, .308 Winchester, .45 ACP, and .40 S&W.
+HPR worked with many suppressor companies to perfect the components of the 9mm EMCON to shoot from your expensive can.
+Utilizing clean-burning powder, the 9mm EMCON functions accurately in suppressed weapons.
+What is even more exciting is that Nicholas said HPR will extend the EMCON line to include .223 Remington, .300 AAC Blackout, .308 Winchester, .45 ACP and .40 S&W.

-Behind the technology of the EMCON line of ammunition is its cleaning burning powder that HPR is calling their proprietary HyperClean technology.
-The company uses a total metal jacket bullet for the round, which reduces lead emissions that would otherwise collect in the suppressor from a normal subsonic round.
+Behind the technology of the EMCON is its cleaning-burning powder that HPR calls its proprietary HyperClean technology.
+The company uses a total-metal-jacket bullet for the round, which reduces lead emissions that would otherwise collect in the suppressor from a normal subsonic round.

-HPR Ammo is building a team of over 100 professional shooters to represent the company in USPSA, IPSC, and IDPA competition shooting.
-Heading up the team is former IPSC World Champion, Matt McLearn who is also Head of Development for HPR.
+HPR Ammo is building a team of more than 100 professional shooters to represent the company in USPSA, IPSC and IDPA competition shooting.
+Heading up the team is former IPSC World Champion Matt McLearn, who is also HPR’s head of development.

-HPR’s cases are shiny and clean, it is obvious their inspectors pay attention to detail.
+HPR’s cases are shiny and clean; it is obvious their inspectors pay attention to detail.
 The ammo shoots consistently and accurately.
-HPR has stringent quality control standards and lot and inspector traceability to ensure safety.
-The price per box is extremely reasonable for both their practice and defensive rounds.
-In comparing prices with other big name brands, I will pay a few extra bucks for HPR’s high quality, completely made in the USA ammunition.
+HPR has stringent quality-control standards plus lot and inspector traceability to ensure safety.
+The price per box is extremely reasonable for their practice and defensive rounds.
+In comparing prices with big-name brands, I will pay a few extra bucks for HPR’s high-quality, completely-made-in-the-U.S. ammunition.

-Have you had a chance to shoot HPR ammo yet?
-If so, tell me about your experience.
+Have you shot HPR ammo yet?
+If so, tell us about your experience in the comments section.
 If you have not had a chance to shoot HPR, then check out our line of HPR ammo here.

 Like this article?
 CLICK HERE to get stories like this and others every other week in your e-mail inbox.